 Of course, once you’ve decided on the right company, you will need a property management agreement to define the scope of work and to protect the rights of both the owner and the company.

-Is it better to hire a manager or manage the property yourself?
-It all depends on two factors: the budget and the time you can devote to the business (daily, monthly or annually).
+So, is it better to hire a manager or manage the property yourself?
+How do you know if you need vacation rental management services and what exactly does this type of service involve?
+It all depends on the budget and the time you can devote to the business (daily, monthly or annually).

-- Maintaining the property, furniture, and cleaning.
-Changing bed sheets, towels, and replacing amenities
+- Cleaning, changing bed sheets, towels, and replacing amenities

-- Constantly monitoring reservations, booking requests, guest queries, tenant payments, and admin tasks
+- Monitoring reservations, booking requests, guest queries, tenant payments, and admin tasks

 - Promoting and marketing your property on listing sites and social media

-- Check-in and check-out, be a point of contact in case of an emergency, responding to the guest’s needs before, during and after the stay.
+- Being a point of contact in case of an emergency, responding to the guest’s needs before, during and after the stay.